aboullaite/ml-cloud-native-java-workshop/workshop/Step3.md

 pack config default-builder paketobuildpacks/builder-jammy-base
 ```

-Check out the project.toml file in the route dir.
+Check out the project.toml file in the root dir.
 It should contain the following config:

 ```
 [[build.env]]